 Wait a minute!
 Who are these kings of the north and south?

 In the earlier passages we mentioned how the Grecian empire was divided among Alexander's four generals.
-The two strongest were based in Egypt (king of the south) and in the Middle East (the king of the north, whose territory included Syria, Israel, Babylon, Assyria, Media and Persia).
+The two strongest were based in Egypt (king of the south) and in the Middle East (the king of the north, whose territory included Syria, Israel, Babylon, Assyria, Media and Persia, and sometimes included the southern regions of Asia Minor).
 In the portion of chapter 11 that we skipped, the angel gives Daniel a long narrative showing the two kingdoms warring and pushing against each other.
 Then in verse 36, while he is still talking about the king of the north and the king of the south, the angel begins describing events associated with the end times.

 The wicked king described in verse 36 and following is the king of the north, based in the Middle East.
 According to the plain reading of this passage, this king -- that is, a political leader whose power base is in the Middle East -- will become the Last-Days' Dictator.
 The present-day nations in the former king-of-the-north area are all Islamic (with the exception of Israel).
 This leader could come from any one of those areas.
 Only God knows for sure.